Minnesota Department of Health

-A few showers this evening, becoming a steady light rain overnight.
+Cloudy skies early, then off and on rain showers overnight.
 Low 39F.
 Winds ESE at 5 to 10 mph.
-Chance of rain 60%.
+Chance of rain 50%.

-Get the latest and most accurate government information regarding COVID-19 for the state of Minnesota at the Minnesota Department of Health website.
+Get the latest and most accurate state government information regarding COVID-19 at the Department of Health's website.

 MDH COVID-19.